R2Northstar/ModdingDocs/docs/source/guides/rsthelp.rst

 Rst Help
 =====

-Documentation on rst can be difficult for many reasons.
+Writing documentation in rst can be difficult for many reasons.
-So this page to help smooth the entry difficulty curve so enable more contributions.
+So this page to help smooth the entry difficulty curve to enable more contributions.
 You will still need to read rst external documentation, but this page holds useful links, resources, code blocks, and explanations.